vocdoni/census3/api/README.md

 | `nextCursor` | (optional) When is defined, it is used to get the page results, going forward.
 By default, `""`. | `?nextCursor=3` |
 | `prevCursor` | (optional) When is defined, it is used to get the page results, going backwards.
 By default, `""`. | `?prevCursor=1` |

+The maximus default page size is 10, but if you provide a page size of `-1`, the endpoint will return all the results, and it does not require to be paginated

 - 📥 response:

 ```json